allfed/duckweed-nuclear-winter-target07/README.md

   this discrete implementation against the reference StellaR output (see "Known differences" below).
 - `data/Grid_latlong.csv` — the 20 paper grid coordinates, used for the validation extract.
+- The comparison scripts require the reference StellaR model outputs from Femeena & Brennan, which are not redistributed here; they are included to document the validation method.

 ## Installation and running